Abelhaleem Hasan Abdelraziq Ashqar: Hunger strikes

-On 5 September 2003, Ashqar who was in a Federal custody for refusing to testify before a grand jury in Chicago, started a second hunger strike.
+On 5 September 2003, Ashqar who was in a federal custody for refusing to testify before a grand jury in Chicago, started a second hunger strike.
 On 14 September he was transferred to a hospital, bound to a bed, and he received fluids via IV.
 Ashqar ended his hunger strike in November, and was subsequently released to house arrest.

 2005 candidacy for Palestinian Authority Presidency

 In 2005, while facing federal charges, Ashqar ran in the elections for the President of the Palestinian National Authority, running in absentia from his home in Virginia.
 The Australian Broadcasting Corporation described Ashqar as one of eight "long-shot" candidates in the 10 man race.
 Ashqar placed 4th, with 2.76% of the vote.

 Arrest and charges

 Ashqar was arrested in 2004 on federal charges alleging that he was one of three people assisting in the recruitment and fund-raising efforts for Hamas in the United States over the course of 15 years.
 The arrest was regarded as part of a Bush administration effort to block funding for Hamas, which had been designated by the United States as a terrorist organization in 1995.

 He is alleged to have organized meetings with Hamas activists in 1993 Philadelphia and in 1994 in Oxford, Mississippi where he was in graduate school.

 Ashqar stood accused of acting as an archivist, collecting and archiving key documents on behalf of Hamas, and facilitating communication among Hamas operatives and members around the world.
-According to court documents, investigators discovered “a treasure trove of Hamas-related documents,” at Ashqar's home, including details about recent Hamas attacks on Israeli soldiers, the minutes of confidential meetings of Hamas meetings; and a fax from Falls Church, Virginia businessman Mousa Abu Marzook, requesting that Ashqar arrange the transfer of $40,000 to a Palestinian activist.
+According to court documents, investigators discovered "a treasure trove of Hamas-related documents," at Ashqar's home, including details about recent Hamas attacks on Israeli soldiers, the minutes of confidential meetings of Hamas meetings; and a fax from Falls Church, Virginia businessman Mousa Abu Marzook, requesting that Ashqar arrange the transfer of $40,000 to a Palestinian activist.
 Marzook was deported from the United States in 1997.

 Ashqar was accused of using his telephone to accept messages from Hamas agents, and pass them on to agents in other countries.
-In December 1993, an FBI wiretap documented Ashqar passing a message from an Hamas operative to a senior Hamas official in Syria, that called for Hamas to execute a rogue member.
+In December 1993, an FBI wiretap documented Ashqar passing a message from a Hamas operative to a senior Hamas official in Syria, that called for Hamas to execute a rogue member.
 Some of this activity took place in 1992 and 1994, but Hamas was not declared a terrorist organization by the United States until 1995.

 Ashqar admitted that he had transferred large sums of money to Hamas, but stated that the sums were intended to assist the Palestinian people, not to arm militants.